Suzuki Swift

 The Suzuki Swift (Japanese: スズキ・スイフト, Suzuki Suifuto) is a supermini car (B-segment) produced by Suzuki.
 The vehicle is classified as a B-segment marque in the European single market, a segment referred to as a supermini in the British Isles.
-Prior to this, the "Swift" nameplate had been applied and purchased from Swift Engineering (previously known as Swift Cars) to the rebadged Suzuki Cultus in numerous export markets since 1983 and became its own model since 2004.
-Currently, the Swift is positioned between Ignis and Baleno in Suzuki hatchback global lineup.
+Prior to this, the "Swift" nameplate had been applied to the rebadged Suzuki Cultus in numerous export markets since 1984.
+The Swift became its own model in 2004.
+Currently, the Swift is positioned between Ignis and Baleno in Suzuki's global hatchback lineup.

+Since its introduction as a global model in 2004, the Swift has been sold 10 million units As of September 2025.

 Predecessors

 International (1983–2003)

-The Suzuki Swift began in 1983 as a marketing and manufacturing rebadge of the Suzuki Cultus, a supermini (or subcompact) manufactured and marketed worldwide across three generations and four body configurations—three-door hatchback, four-door sedan, five-door hatchback and two-door convertible—and using the Suzuki G engine family.
+The Suzuki Swift nameplate began in 1984 as an export name for the Suzuki Cultus, a supermini/subcompact car manufactured and marketed worldwide since 1983 across two generations and three body configurations—three/five-door hatchback, four-door sedan and two-door convertible—and using the Suzuki G engine family.

-The Swift was marketed in the Japanese domestic market (JDM) as the Cultus and elsewhere as the Suzuki Swift, Suzuki Forsa, Chevrolet Swift, Chevrolet Sprint and Sprint Metro, Geo and Chevrolet Metro, Pontiac Firefly, Maruti 1000, Holden Barina and Subaru Justy.
-Versions of the second generation Cultus were also produced until 2007 in India and the car remains in production until 2016 in Pakistan and China.
-For more information on the initial versions of the Swift, see: Suzuki Cultus.
+The Swift was marketed in the Japanese domestic market (JDM) as the Cultus and elsewhere as the Suzuki SA310, Suzuki Swift, Suzuki Forsa, Chevrolet Swift, Chevrolet Sprint/Sprint Metro, Geo Metro, Pontiac Firefly, Maruti 1000, Holden Barina and Subaru Justy.
+The Swift-badged Cultus ended its production in Hungary in 2003.

 Japan (2000–2006)

 In Japan, the Swift nameplate was introduced in 2000 as a replacement for the Suzuki Cultus.
 Outside Japan, the "Suzuki Ignis" name was used.
 Both three- and five-door hatchback body styles were offered, although the three-door was not offered as part of the regular lineup in Japan.

 The Swift was powered by a new generation of Suzuki inline-four gasoline engines, the M family.
-Engine displacements of 1.3- and 1.5-litres were offered, both with a five-speed manual transmission or optional four-speed automatic.
+Engine displacements of 1.3- and 1.5-liters were offered, both with a five-speed manual transmission or optional four-speed automatic.
 The vehicle was available with either front- or four-wheel drive.
-Vehicles fitted with the 1.3-litre engine were designated HT51S, with the 1.5-litre version assigned HT81S.
+Vehicles fitted with the 1.3-liter engine were designated HT51S, with the 1.5-liter version assigned HT81S.

 The three-door body variant formed the basis of the Swift Sport in Japan, or Ignis Sport in export markets.
-Introduced in 2003, it featured redesigned bumpers and was fitted with a higher-output version of the 1.5-litre engine, producing 115 PS.
+Introduced in 2003, it featured redesigned bumpers and was fitted with a higher-output version of the 1.5-liter engine, producing 115 PS.
 The Sport ceased production in 2005, with the regular Swift (1.3-liter SE-Z trim) remaining until 2006 and sold side by side with the first generation global version Swift since November 2004.